godmanvikky/Healthcare/healthcare-app/README.md

 Feel free to contribute by opening issues or submitting pull requests.

 ## 📞 Support
-For any inquiries, please reach out to [support@example.com](mailto:support@example.com).
+For any inquiries, please reach out to [wish.vignesh95@gmail.com](mailto:wish.vignesh95@gmail.com).

 ## 📝 License
-This project is licensed under the MIT License.
+Yet to be Licenced.